-CBM Switzerland is leading the project in Madagascar.
-According to the financial resources of Fondation CBM Luxembourg, the project will be supported from 2023 to 2025 by an annual minimal budget of €35,000 (approximately 18% of the Madagascar project budget.)
+CBM Switzerland is leading the project in Madagascar and CBM Luxembourg has supported the project with €228,000 since 2021.
+According to the financial resources Fondation of Luxembourg, the project will be supported in 2025 with a minimal budget of €50,000 (approximately 18% of the Madagascar project budget.)